propeller logo

 Creating Tasks from OCI Registry Images

-For WebAssembly modules stored in an OCI registry, you can specify the image URL during task creation.
-The proxy will automatically retrieve the WASM file from the registry when the task starts, eliminating the need for manual file uploads.
+For WASM modules stored in an OCI registry, specify the image URL during task creation.
+The proxy automatically retrieves the WASM file from the registry when the task starts, eliminating manual uploads:

 curl -X POST "http://localhost:7070/tasks" \